Are you facing a decision about a career change?

-- more than 550 occupational profiles and information about job descriptions, educational requirements, salary information and employment outlooks
+- More than 550 occupational profiles with information about job descriptions, educational requirements, salary, and employment outlooks

-- education and training programs to find one that is right for you
+- Finding a post-secondary education or training program that is right for you

 Explore union, professional and industry association websites to find information about specific industries and occupations and make contact with people in a specific field.

 Use a job search engine when you’re looking for work.
 These search engines scan only job–related websites, job boards and employer sites.
 You can usually browse or search by job category or location.